THE HEALING ARTS

 Problems with homeopathy.
 Homeopathy is very appealing because the remedies are inexpensive and one does not have to change one’s diet or make other lifestyle changes to use it.
 However, it has serious problems, for which reason we never recommend homeopathy.
 The problems are:

 2. In our view, the remedies are toxic in other ways.
 This is our experience.
 Yin is one type of toxin.
-In addition, toxins appear to build up in the frontal area of the brain.
+In addition, toxins appear to build up in the frontal area and, at times, in other areas of the brain.
+They are very subtle toxins that are actually shapes.
+For details, see Shape Science.

 3. It is a symptom-based or remedy science.
 This means that even if it causes symptomatic relief, it does not balance and strengthen the body, in contrast to development science.

-4. Coffee, used extensively in development, will antidotde many homeopathic remedies.
+4. Coffee, used extensively in development, will antidote many homeopathic remedies.
 As a result, coffee is not permitted by many homeopaths.
 This makes homeopathy incompatible with development science.

 Development is nothing less than the full unfolding of the potential of a human being.
 It goes far beyond healing the body and brain.
 To understand this better, please read Introduction To Development.